ohduran/checkout-system-technical-challenge/README.md

 ## Discount Calculation

-The first iteration for percentage based offers was this:
+The first iteration for calculating percentage based offer discounts was this:

 ```rb
 counter = quantity